 The usual appearance of a coumadin ridge is a band-like structure with a thin proximal part and a bulbous distal part that resembles a cotton-tip applicator.
-This is known as the "Q-tip sign" on transoesophageal echocardiogram.
+This is known as the "Q-tip sign" on transesophageal echocardiogram.

 Cardiac MRI using a "bright blood" gradient echo pulse sequence, is useful in demonstrating the ridge.
-Contrast injection is usually unnecessary but may be helpful in identifying an organized thrombus or tumour in the left atrial appendage.
+Contrast injection is usually unnecessary but may be helpful in identifying an organized thrombus or tumor in the left atrial appendage.

 A prominent coumadin ridge may protrude into the endocardial surface of the left atrium and can be mistaken for a thrombus or mass on imaging 1-4.
 The unique location of the coumadin ridge between the left superior pulmonary vein and left atrial appendage is an important clue to its identification.